25 Oreo Flavors You Never Knew Existed

 Lemon Crème Oreos

-If the sound of Piña Colada Oreos struck your fancy, you might be interested to know that these Lemon Crème Oreos, which launched in 2014, are still available.
+If the sound of Piña Colada Oreos struck your fancy, you might be interested in these Lemon Crème Oreos, too.

 Banana Split Oreos